 We looked at the telecom automation of sales, marketing, network maintenance and operations, customer experience, service fulfillment and assurance, across the areas of the Internet of Things, AI, ML, cloud computing and 5G.
 Our respondents came from across the telecommunications sector, both geographically and in terms of size.

 In the field of automating network monitoring and AI, we wanted to find out whether companies had already implemented IT systems for automated network incident detection and analysis.
 We also asked those who did not have such systems whether they planned to implement them, and when.

-It’s clear that 5G is going to be a game-changer in telecommunications, so we wanted to know about the uptake of automation technologies in this field too.
+It’s clear that 5G is going to be a game-changer, so we wanted to know about the uptake of automation telecom technologies in this field.
 We asked about the extent to which large companies (which manage their own networks) have automated processes for network management.

 In addition, our survey covered the implementation of cloud services and the provision of such services to all kinds of customers.
 We were especially keen to learn how much importance telcos placed on the ability to offer these services.

 In terms of IoT sales automation, respondents were asked whether they already use an IoT product or service catalog, and about the process of on-boarding new IoT clients in this respect.
 We wanted to learn about any potential correlation between company size and IoT sales automation.